Areas of expertise: Climate, energy, water and air pollution, toxics, natural resource management and waste issues

 Diane expanded the scope and ambition of EDF’s latest strategic plan, and everything she does at EDF is in service to the plan’s success.
 From her work redirecting and recalibrating the organization’s approach to global climate change to identifying new ways to open markets to clean energy financing, Diane’s deep expertise and leadership guide all aspects of EDF’s work, in close partnership with President Fred Krupp.

-Prior to joining EDF in 2006, Diane spent 20 years developing and supporting scientifically sound responses to environmental challenges at Environmental Protection Agency.
-Today, her extensive management and policy experience is driving success throughout all of EDF’s programmatic efforts in the United States and beyond.
+Prior to joining EDF in 2006, Diane spent 20 years developing and supporting scientifically sound bipartisan solutions to environmental challenges at Environmental Protection Agency, where she managed billions of dollars and thousands of employees.

 “Diane Regas has long been recognized as having star quality,” said William K. Reilly, who was EPA Administrator under President George H.W.
 Bush.
 “She is internationally respected for sound judgment, warm and congenial temperament, and can-do energy and resourcefulness.”
 Carol Browner, President Clinton’s EPA Administrator, said that Diane “has [for decades] proven herself a steadfast defender of our environment and public health.”

 Diane has consistently demonstrated a commitment to strong science and bipartisan solutions throughout her career.
 She’s served both Republican and Democratic presidents; Diane advised President Clinton as a senior policy analyst in the White House on environmental and natural resource issues, and she also chaired President George W. Bush’s interagency task force on oceans.